Scrub Morning Glory Facts

 - The primary threat to its continuation as a species appears to be habitat loss.
 This holds true because humans converted much of its natural habitat to citrus groves and urbanized areas.
 Invasive species also threaten it.

-Scrub Morning Glory Physical Characteristics
+Scrub Morning Glory Physical Description

-Each individual plant produces a deep taproot, along with multiple stems underground.
+Also, each individual plant produces a deep taproot, along with multiple stems underground.
 Numerous leaves line the stem itself, while it has a covering of a multitude of small hair-like structures.

-The fruit is a tiny capsule measuring nearly 0.4 in (1 cm)long and normally, contains only four seeds.
+In color, the flowers typically display a bluish-purple, with a blue and white interior.
+Meanwhile, the fruit develops as a tiny capsule measuring nearly 0.4 in (1 cm)long and normally, contains only four seeds.